Instamojo raises $7M to help SMEs and ‘micro-entrepreneurs’ in India sell online

 That was Instamojo’s first launch, and since then it has built out online store options to manage inventory and product as well as the recent credit launch.
 Beyond growing its scale, Swain said the next big focus is on developing a community for merchants, where they can share tips, collaborate and more.
 He is also aiming to increase the tech team and raise Instamojo’s headcount from 120 right now to around 250 by 2020.

 For now, Swain said the company isn’t seeking overseas opportunities, although he did admit that the business could expand to regions like Africa or Southeast Asia.
-But more immediately, he sees a huge opportunity in India, where believes there are 65 million SMEs, of which 25 million are “micro-merchants,” to tackle initially.
+But more immediately, he sees a huge opportunity in India, where he believes there are 65 million SMEs, of which 25 million are “micro-merchants,” to tackle initially.
 The company is planning a Series C round for later this year to finance a deeper push.